AhmedGomaa013/Storefront-Backend-FWD-Nanodegree/README.md

 ---

 This project is a simple hosting project for frontend side and backend side with the integration with the database.
 For hosting the application, there's a CirclCi pipeline to automate building and deploying into Elastic Beanstalk environment and S3 Buckets(AWS Services).
-The Project can be accessed through the following [link](http://deploybucket0.s3.us-east-1.amazonaws.com/index.html).
+The Project can be accessed through the following [link](http://deploybucket0.s3.us-east-1.amazonaws.com/index.html) where the products of the store will be accessed.

 ### Project Structure
 ```